samuelemarro/scalable-benchmarking/guidance/judgment_critique_quality.md

 Choose exactly one verdict based on whether **Alice's claim is valid**:

-**For Ill-Posedness Debates:**
-- **"claimant_wins"**: Alice's claim is correct: the question is ill-posed per the rubric (any valid problem counts, even if she doesn't identify all problems)
-  - Use this even if Bob concedes or acknowledges the issue during the debate
-- **"defender_wins_incorrect"**: Alice's claim is incorrect: Bob successfully demonstrates the question is well-posed and Alice misidentified the issue
-- **"wrong_problem"**: The question has issues, but Alice's specific diagnosis is incorrect or not substantiated
-- **"mixed"**: Alice makes multiple claims, some correct and some incorrect (not all claims are valid).
-Only use for factually incorrect claims, not "all are correct, but some are nitpickings"
-- **"unknown"**: Cannot determine whether Alice's claim is valid with reasonable confidence

-**For Critique Debates:**
 - **"claimant_wins"**: Alice's claim is correct: the answer has a substantive flaw that she correctly identified (any valid problem counts, even if she doesn't identify all flaws)
   - Use this even if Bob concedes, fixes the issue, or provides missing justification during the debate
   - Bob's concession or fix **confirms** Alice was right
+  - Example: Alice correctly identifies that a theorem was applied without verifying hypotheses

 - **"defender_wins_incorrect"**: Alice's claim is incorrect: Bob successfully demonstrates the answer is correct and Alice misidentified a problem that doesn't exist
+  - Use this when Alice claims an error exists but the mathematics is actually correct
+  - Example: Alice claims continuity wasn't proven, but Bob shows it was proven in line 3

-- **"defender_wins_minor"**: Alice's claim is technically correct but about very minor issues only: Bob successfully shows the flaws Alice identified are purely stylistic and don't affect mathematical correctness
+- **"defender_wins_minor"**: Alice's claim is technically correct but about very minor issues only: Bob successfully shows the flaws Alice identified are very minor and don't affect mathematical correctness
+  - Use this when Alice identifies only notational inconsistencies, minor presentation issues, etc.
+  - Example: Alice points out inconsistent notation that doesn't affect understanding

 - **"wrong_problem"**: There are issues with the answer, but Alice's specific diagnosis is incorrect or unfounded
+  - Use this when the answer has errors, but not the ones Alice identified
+  - Example: Alice says "the proof is circular" but actually a case is missing

-- **"mixed"**: Alice makes multiple claims, some correct and some incorrect (not all claims are valid).
-Only use for factually incorrect claims, not "all are correct, but some are nitpickings"
+- **"mixed"**: Alice makes multiple claims, some correct and some incorrect (not all claims are valid)
+  - Only use for factually incorrect claims, not "all are correct, but some are nitpickings"
+  - Example: Alice makes three critiques.
+One identifies a real error, but another makes a math mistake

 - **"unknown"**: Cannot determine whether Alice's claim is valid with reasonable confidence
+  - Use when the debate doesn't provide enough clarity
+  - Use when both parties make valid but orthogonal points

 **Critical Principle**: Use "claimant_wins" whenever Alice correctly identifies **any** valid problem, even if:
 - She missed other problems that you spotted
-- Her reasoning for why it's a problem is imperfect (see "very minor flaws" below)
+- Her reasoning for why it's a problem is imperfect
 - There are additional issues beyond what she raised
 - Bob acknowledges the problem, concedes, or provides a fix during the debate

-Only use "wrong_problem" when Alice's specific claim about what's wrong is itself incorrect.
+Only use "wrong_problem" when Alice's specific claim about what's wrong is itself incorrect, and only use "mixed" when, besides the correct claim, there is another, factually incorrect, one.

 Note: what counts as a very minor flaw?
 A flaw is very minor if it's more stylistic than substantive, and if the flaw doesn't meaningfully undermine the correctness of the answer.
 When in doubt, consider what a mathematician would do.